 Our institutional management and structure

-Implementation of the strategy and policies approved by the Board is the executive responsibility of the Principal and his Executive team.
+Implementation of the strategy and policies approved by the Board is the executive responsibility of the Principal and the Executive team.
 The Principal is Chief Executive of the College with powers delegated by the Board to lead and manage the institution aligned to the College’s strategic plan.
-The Principal is supported by the Executive group and a number of Management Groups.
+The Principal is supported by the Executive Team and a number of Management Groups:

 - Senior Management Group